 What is an EMDR session like?

+Eye Movement Desensitization Reprocessing.
 There is some preparation before we jump into the "desensitization"phase of the process including implementing grounding tools.
 The grounding tools would be something that helps calm you down and makes you feel safe.
 This would be used during the "desensitization" phase if you were to get overstimulated.

 You are always in complete control of the session.
 If at any point you get too uncomfortable, we stop.
 Then we would use one of your grounding techniques.
-The session also ends with a grouping technique.
+The session also ends with a grounding technique.

 Once we get to the "desensitization" phase of EMDR, I will have you close your eyes (if you are comfortable doing so) and focus on a memory, experience, or negative belief about yourself that we identified in the previous phases.